 “Anyway,” says Stephens, “this time of year it’s … the point where not only are there all sorts of horticultural activities taking place, you’re thinking about the implications, the ramifications of the kind of weather … and it’s just another odd year in a row, and cold, wind, hot, flowers opening up, the stigma, will they still be receptive when the wind stops blowing, full bloom, and then you start thinking when are we going to set a biofix on codling moth?”

-Gallery: Cultivated Landscapes :: Scenes around Washington by photographer Zach Mazur ’06.
+Gallery: Cultivated Landscapes – Orchard and panoramic scenes around central Washington by photographer Zach Mazur ’06